fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2024-10-03】[software\-mansion / radon\-ide](https://github.com/software-mansion/radon-ide) - VSCode extension that turns your editor into a fully fledged IDE for React Native and Expo
 * 【2024-10-02】[fineanmol / Hacktoberfest2024](https://github.com/fineanmol/Hacktoberfest2024) - Make your first Pull Request on Hacktoberfest 2024  Don't forget to spread love and if you like give us a ⭐️
 * 【2024-09-27】[ThePansmith / Monifactory](https://github.com/ThePansmith/Monifactory) - A Modern Remaster of Nomifactory
 * 【2024-09-26】[chrishubert / whatsapp-api](https://github.com/chrishubert/whatsapp-api) - This project is a REST API wrapper for the whatsapp-web.js library, providing an easy-to-use interface to interact with the WhatsApp Web platform.